-With both biennial and perennials species, adequate leaf tissue must be present and it should be reasonably healthy to absorb the herbicide.
-For grass pastures, check the Penn State Agronomy Guidefor specific herbicide performance by weed species information and a current product label for use recommendations and restrictions.
+With both biennials and perennials, adequate leaf tissue must be present and it should be reasonably healthy to absorb the herbicide.
+For grass pastures, check Table 2.6-11 in the 2017-18 Penn State Agronomy Guide for specific herbicide performance by weed species and a current product label for use recommendations and restrictions.

-The most common herbicides used for broad-spectrum control of many weeds in the fall is glyphosate for grasses and broadleaves and 2,4-D or dicamba (Banvel, Clarity, etc.) for broadleaves.
-Other systemic products such as triclopyr (e.g., Crossbow, Candor, Crossroad, Remedy) or metsulfuron can be options as well.
-However, be cautious of crop rotational restrictions with triclopyr and metsulfuron.
-A combination of these products may be the best solution for a mixture of different perennial weeds.
+The most commonly used herbicides for broad-spectrum control of many weeds in the fall is glyphosate for grasses and broadleaves and 2,4-D or dicamba (Banvel, Clarity, etc.) for broadleaves.
+Other systemic products such as triclopyr (e.g., Crossbow, Candor, Crossroad, Remedy Ultra) or metsulfuron can be options as well.
+However, be cautious of crop rotational restrictions with the two.
+A combination of the above products may be the best solution for a mixture of different perennial weeds.

 For most perennials including hemp dogbane, horsenettle, common milkweed, pokeweed, hedge bindweed, multiflora rose, poison ivy, and wild blackberry, make applications from September 1 through October 15 or before a hard frost.
 In general, applications by October 1 may be more effective.
 In northern areas of Pennsylvania, consider making the application before October 1.
-An additional two week application window can exist for Canada thistle and quackgrass, because of their cool-season habit of growth.
+An additional application window of two weeks can exist for Canada thistle and quackgrass, because of their cool-season habit of growth.

 - Make sure that the foliage on the weeds appears relatively healthy and capable of absorbing the herbicide spray.
 Plants that have been damaged by insect feeding, drought, harvest equipment, frost, or autumn leaf senescence are not good candidates for fall applications.
 So, if that pokeweed you have been dealing with during season is still standing and the leaves and stems are not too tattered after harvest, then there is still a great chance to control it yet this fall.
 Make sure to use adequate herbicide rates, high spray volumes, and get good spray coverage over the plant for effective kill.

-Lastly, Fall is the best time to kill declining sod stands (i.e., pure stand alfalfa or mixtures).
-Although glyphosate is better at controlling alfalfa in the fall than the spring, an additional herbicide application (e.g. 2,4-D/Banvel) or tillage will be required to completely control the alfalfa/mixture.
-Unless, you plan to get one last spring cutting, now is the time to control that old hay field; don’t wait until spring when it’s more difficult to get an effective burn-down kill prior to planting.
+Fall is the best time to kill declining sod stands (i.e., pure stand alfalfa or mixtures).
+Although glyphosate is better at controlling alfalfa in the fall than the spring, an additional herbicide application (e.g. 2,4-D/Banvel) or tillage will be required to completely control the alfalfa or alfalfa-grass mixture.
+Unless you plan to get one last spring cutting, now is the time to control that old hay field; don’t wait until spring when it’s more difficult to get an effective burndown kill prior to planting.